AndrewEmad14/ITIDocs/RedHat/redHatDay#1.md

       "|" : This operator is used to redirect the standard output (stdout) of one command to the standard input (stdin) of another command
       ">" :  This operator is used to redirect the standard output (stdout) of a command to a file (overwrite) ">>" : same as above but it appends
-      history: history of all your commands inthe session " ` ": used with echo to specify that it is a command wc : count new line , words and byte man : manual
+      history: history of all your commands in the session " ` ": used with echo to specify that it is a command wc : count new line , words and byte man : manual
             >option -K    <search globaly in man>
             >option -l    <List>
+            >option -a    <get all man pages>

      cd : change dir
             >".." back to the parent